davepalaksh/Zomato-Case-Study/README.md

 Dataset Information:-
 The dataset used in this project contains information about restaurants listed on Zomato, including:

-Restaurant names
-Locations
-Cuisines
-Ratings
-Cost for two
-Number of votes
+Restaurant names,Locations,Cuisines,Ratings,Cost for two,Number of votes

 Analysis
 The analysis includes: